noflo/noflo-couchdb/README.md

 Read a document example flow
 ----------------------------
 Here is an example FBP flow configuration to read a document from a database.
+You can put this flow configuration into a file called 'readdoc.fbp' and then run it on the command line with `noflo readdoc.fbp`

     'https://username:password@server.cloudant.com/my-database-name' -> URL DbConn(couchdb/OpenDatabase)
     DbConn() CONNECTION -> CONNECTION DocReader(couchdb/ReadDocument)